borisdayma/simpsons-fastai/README.md

 After running the script a few times, you will be able to compare quickly a large combination of hyperparameters.
 As an example, you can refer to [my runs](https://app.wandb.ai/borisd13/simpsons-fastai).

-Feel free to modify the script and define your own hyper parameters.
+Feel free to modify the script and define your own hyperparameters.